Need Help? Give us a call.

 You’ll be able to upgrade your status with multiple rental car companies if you opt for the Amex Business Platinum.
 This business travel credit card bumps you up to become be a member of Hertz Gold Plus Rewards, Avis Preferred, and National Car Rental Emerald Club Executive.

-Finally, to top off the list of luxury travel perks that the Amex Business Platinum offers, you’ll gain access to Boingo Hotspots and Go-Go Preferred WiFi during your travels.
+Finally, to top off the Amex Business Platinum benefits for luxury travel, you’ll gain access to Boingo Hotspots and Go-Go Preferred WiFi during your travels.
 With this Amex Business Platinum benefit, you’ll never have to be offline (or burning through your own data) as you travel for business.

 The Amex Business Platinum won’t charge you a foreign transaction fee for any purchase you make abroad.
 Considering some business credit cards charge up to 3% of every dollar you spend overseas on each transaction, this is a huge money-saver for always-traveling business owners—especially for extended stays.